chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

    * writing code inside of a module marked with a pragma

-It is fully permissible to write for a stricter error handling mode while using a looser one -- for example, code that compiles in strict mode will also compile in relaxed or fatal mode.
+It is fully permissible to write for a stricter error handling mode while using a looser one -- in particular, code that compiles in strict mode will also compile in relaxed or fatal mode.

 .. _technote-errorHandling-fatal: